c-okelly/org_to_anki/README.md

 Python module to convert org or txt files into Anki question decks.
 Also offered as an Add-on for Anki [Lists to Anki](https://ankiweb.net/shared/info/1029306148)

-Provides two command line scripts.
-First is to upload an org or txt files to Anki.
-The second allow quick notetaking and storage.
+Provides a command line script to upload an org or txt file to Anki.

 Based on [AnkiConnect](https://ankiweb.net/shared/info/2055492159).
 An addon for Anki that provides a HTTP api for Anki.